“Hi, my name is Bob and I am a perfectionist.”

 If you are a severe perfectionist, unable to complete the most simple of tasks I would suggest you consult with a licensed therapist to deal with this issue.

 As many believe that the roots of perfectionism lie in childhood, there may be some deep-seated issues that need to be dealt with by a professional.

 For the mildly afflicted Perfectionist (most of us), here are a few steps you can take to drive your Perfectionism Troll back into its cave…

 1. Acknowledge and Accept

-If you don’t first acknowledge and accept that you have Perfectionist tendencies, there is no hope in dealing with it.
+If you don’t first acknowledge and accept that you have Perfectionist tendencies, there is no hope of dealing with it.